coverclock/com-diag-diminuto/README.md

 ## Targets

-This code is typically regression tested agaist the following targets and platforms.
+This code is typically regression tested against the following targets and platforms.

 "mercury"
 Intel Core i7-6700T @ 2.80GHz x 8